Read summarized version with

 Outdated knowledge is worse than no knowledge at all.

-Modern platforms use AI to automatically flag outdated content, detect duplicates, and suggest updates based on recent changes.
-Some even prompt subject matter experts to periodically verify accuracy.
+Modern platforms lean on AI to flag stale content, catch duplicates, and suggest updates when something nearby changes.
+Some go further and nudge subject matter experts to re-check accuracy on a schedule.

-This keeps your knowledge base trustworthy without constant manual maintenance.
+That keeps your knowledge base trustworthy without someone babysitting it full time.

 Expert Verification Workflows

 Speaking of verification.
-82% of employees say efficient knowledge management improves productivity, but only if they trust the information.
+82% of employees say efficient knowledge management improves productivity, but only when they trust what they’re reading.

-The best platforms now include built-in systems for assigning experts to verify and update content.
-This maintains accuracy and prevents the "I'm not sure if this is still current" problem.
+The best platforms now bake in a way to assign experts to verify and update content.
+That keeps things accurate and kills the “I’m not sure if this is still current” hesitation.

 Personalized, Role-Based Content